ShawnTurner/gatling-gradle-plugin/README.md

 * `gatlingBodiesFolder` : The directory containing gatling bodies files.
 Defaults to $projectRoot/bodies
 * `gatlingReportsFolder` : The directory where gatling reports will be dropped.
 Defaults to $projectRoot/reports
 * `gatlingConfFile` : The gatling conf file to use.
 Defaults to $projectRoot/resources/gatling.conf
+* `graphiteMetricPrefix` : prefix to add to the graphite metric